 Keep up with current rates and news at HousingWire’s Mortgage Rates Center.
 Rates are updated twice weekly based on data from the Mortgage Bankers Association (MBA) and Freddie Mac‘s Primary Mortgage Market Survey (PMMS).

-The average contract interest rate for 30-year fixed-rate mortgages with conforming loan balances ($548,250 or less) increased to 3.08% from 2.98%.
+The average contract interest rate for 30-year fixed-rate mortgages with conforming loan balances decreased to 3.17% from 3.2%.

 Partner with a local independent mortgage broker to get your buyers a cheaper, faster, easier mortgage